lparry/travel-blog/source/_posts/2013-12-20-istanbul-turkey.markdown

 all, and it really goes to show just how subjective all the reviews on there are and how much each individuals past experiences factor in.

-We went an wandered around the Grand Bazar, which as the name implies is a really huge market.
-The place had a strange air of familarity to it and eventually it clicked that Constantinople that Assasin's Creed Revelations is set in, is the same city that eventually became Istanbul.
+We went an wandered around the Grand Bazaar, which as the name implies is a really huge market.
+The place had a strange air of familiarity to it and eventually it clicked that Constantinople that Assassin's Creed Revelations is set in, is the same city that eventually became Istanbul.
 I realised I'd already visited the Topkapi palace virtually, and even assassinated a Czar there.
 I find it thoroughly impressive that I can start to feel like I know my way around the